Seven fiction novels based on contemporary, real events.

 You claim that your books are fun to read.
 Are they comedies?

-You often mention that your novels are not “old-school social realism”.
+You mention that your novels are not “old-school social realism”.
 What’s wrong with social realism?

 - Nothing’s wrong with it.
 It’s just that novels in that particular genre have been published by the yard and to me they’re often stories of sadness and disillusion.
-“Talks around a heavy table cloth”, I call it.
-I try offer a new sort of realism, quite different from the one mentioned as well as the old classic thrillers and spy novels.
+I try to offer a new sort of realism, quite different from the one mentioned as well as the old classic thrillers and spy novels.

 Do you think love and sex are necessary ingredients in thriller/spy novel?